EEXCESS/c4/QueryCrumbs/Readme.md

 * __getHistoryCallback__: Provides access to the search history of a user.
 Takes `numberOfElements` as input argument and is expected to return a list of query-objects in the format specified [here](https://github.com/EEXCESS/eexcess/wiki/%5B21.09.2015%5D-Request-and-Response-format#pp-response-format).
 If you don't want to handle the history yourself, set the callback function to `undefined`.
 Then, QueryCrumbs will use the localStorage of the browser to keep track of the queries.
 * __navigateQueryCallback__: Provides a mechanism to notify your application when a user wants to navigate to a previous query.
 The function takes a single `query` as input argument and is expected to synchronize your application with this query.
 The format of `query` is the same as mentioned above.

-You can use QueryCrumbs in your application in the following way: Create a QueryCrumbs-object and initialize it with a DOM-element the `getHistoryCallback` and the `navigateQueryCallback`:
+You can use QueryCrumbs in your application in the following way: Create a QueryCrumbs-object and initialize it with a DOM-element, the `getHistoryCallback` and the `navigateQueryCallback`:

 ```javascript
 var QC = QueryCrumbs();